tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Transformers-:-Part-2-Building-Blocks.md

     return one_hot_vector
 ```

 As is evident, this piece of code takes an `ix` value (an index value) and then creates a vector of `vocab_size` dimension, of all zeros and sets the `ix` position to `1`.
 Remember that we have zero-indexing so that the first index is `1`.
 We then return the vector.
 Now, we will build the vocabulary tokens for each word in our vocabulary.
-Right now, we will create random words and prepare their tokens
+Right now, we will create random words and prepare their tokens.

 ```